View a Related Video

 The URLs you use should be similar to the following examples:

-When the local server is running, Gulp.js automatically compiles the application when you save any changes within the Modules directory.
+When the local server is running, Gulp.js automatically compiles the application when you save any changes.
 You can refresh your browser to see the changes.